notkarenyi/accessibility-demo/README.md

 Videos do not support `alt` attributes.
 Use `title` instead or provide an external link to the video.

-Finally, `CSS does not support alt text`.
+Finally, **CSS does not support alt tex**.
 When using `background-image` and other CSS image-related properties, use decorative images only.

 In summary, when writing alt text, we should ask ourselves: